GerardGascon/SimpleTools/README.md

 - Basic menu with **music and SFX sliders** as well as **resolution and quality dropdowns.**
 - An **object pooler** with the ability to create pools with an undetermined size.
 - A basic **scene manager** with a loading screen with progress bar.
+- A simple **timer** that allows you to easily create clocks, countdowns and stopwatches with TextMeshPro
+- An **auto-save** feature to reduce the chances of loosing data on crashes.

 All of that comes with some editor menu items for creating all of that as fast as possible.